The Corrections: Reception

-The novel was a selection of Oprah's Book Club in 2001.
-Franzen caused some controversy when he publicly expressed his ambivalence at his novel having been chosen by the club due to its inevitable association with the "schmaltzy" books selected in the past.
-As a result, Oprah Winfrey rescinded her invitation to him to appear on The Oprah Winfrey Show.
+The novel was selected for Oprah's Book Club in 2001.
+However, Franzen publicly expressed ambivalence about the selection, criticizing its association with what he viewed as "schmaltzy" books.
+As a result, Oprah Winfrey rescinded his invitation to appear on The Oprah Winfrey Show.

-Entertainment Weekly put The Corrections on its end-of-the-decade "best-of" list, saying, "Forget all the Oprah hoo-ha: Franzen's 2001 doorstop of a domestic drama teaches that, yes, you can go home again.
+Entertainment Weekly included The Corrections in its end-of-the-decade "best-of" list, stating, "Forget all the Oprah hoo-ha: Franzen's 2001 doorstop of a domestic drama teaches that, yes, you can go home again.
 But you might not want to."